cemc/cscircles-wp-content/plugins/log-deprecated-notices/readme.txt

 === Log Deprecated Notices ===
-Contributors: nacin
+Contributors: nacin, jorbin
 Tags: deprecated, logging, admin, WP_DEBUG, E_NOTICE, developer Requires at least: 3.0
-Tested up to: 4.1-alpha
+Tested up to: 5.0-alpha
-Stable tag: 0.3
+Stable tag: 0.4.1

 Logs the usage of deprecated files, functions, and function arguments, and identifies where the deprecated functionality is being used.